aaamirash/CS416-Sound-Music-and-Computers/notebook.md

 11/15: Last class we went over MIDI.
 I've had a lot of enounters with MIDI in my time.
 Key take aways:
 It uses a 5-pin DIN connector with an 8N1 protocol at 31,250 bps, with 1-3 byte messages consisting of status and data bytes.
 Supports:  note on/off (with velocity), pitch bend, controllers for volume/pan/expression, and instrument sound changes.

+12/3: Today I tried to create my own pitch analysis using FFT's and measuring magnitude of peaks.
+I was able to get within the ball park but it turned out to be messy business.
+I'll probably turn to a library that is better at it.